Combine workplace management and space planning with full employee experience capabilities in a single, central hub

 To encourage participation, incorporate processes that involve all of the teams and be sure to highlight where each benefit’s from the software — for example, new employee onboarding.

-Once you have your HR, IT and facilities leaders on board, you need to make sure they know how to not just use the software but leverage its complete feature set.
+Once you have your HR, IT and facility management leaders on board, you need to make sure they know how to not just use the software but leverage its complete feature set.
 The adoption and utilization rates are directly correlated to how well team members understand what the software can do — and more specifically, what it can do for them.